Form 1116 Explanation Statement: What You Need to File

 Using Form 1116 Explanation Statements to Amend a Foreign Tax Credit

-If you claim to have paid foreign taxes and then receive an unexpected refund for any part of those taxes by the foreign government, you will need to issue an amended return recalculating your Foreign Tax Credit.
-In this case, you will file a 1040X and attach a Form 1116 explanation statement so the IRS can redetermine your US tax liability for the applicable tax years.
+Another common use for a Form 1116 explanation statement is to amend a Foreign Tax Credit you’ve claimed on a previous tax return.
+For example, if you claimed to have paid foreign taxes and then received an unexpected refund for any part of those taxes from the foreign government, you will need to issue an amended return recalculating your Foreign Tax Credit.
+In this case, you will file Form 1040-X and attach a Form 1116 explanation statement so the IRS can verify your updates to your US tax liability for the applicable tax years.